localstack/snowflake-docs/content/en/user-guide/web-user-interface/index.md

 You can forward queries from the Snowflake emulator to a real Snowflake instance using a proxy.

 To forward queries, click on the **Proxy** tab in the Web UI and enter the Snowflake account username & password.
 Click on the **Save** button to save the credentials.
 You can now run queries in the Query Editor, and they will be forwarded to the real Snowflake instance.
+{{< alert title="Important" color="danger" >}}
+Be careful when operating the proxy, as it can incur costs and access data in your real Snowflake account.
+For security reasons, please make sure to use scoped credentials with the least set of required permissions (ideally read-only).
+Only run the proxy against test/staging environments, and never against a production database.
+{{< /alert >}}
 <img src="proxy-web-ui.png" alt="Forward queries to a real Snowflake instance" width="700"/>